-Mara River point:
+Mara River Crossing point

 At this point, there is one obstacle in their path, the Mara River, there are no easy folding points here, the water flooded Rapids, deep fast flowing water filled with crocodiles and the riverbanks cliffs up to 20 meters high.
 It seems an impenetrable barrier and for many days the herds are mass on the banks of the river.
 Soon tens of thousands of animals line the water’s edge as pressure on the bank continues to build, there’s no where left to run, the animals struggle for space and the first wildebeest jumps over the edge.

 The rest follow and the Stampede is on, there’s no stopping them now launching headfirst into the river.
 The wildebeest take the plunge, a high jump gives them a head start.
 A dive helps them avoid the attention of crocodiles who could be lurking beneath the water along the shore, this current is powerful and the herds are pushed downstream.
 Wildebeests are strong swimmers with a vigor to make it across.
 Hippos on the other hand defend their territory and calves, this is their River and they don’t like having their space invaded.
 Bigger threats lurk beneath the surface, the Mara River is home to some of the largest crocodiles in Africa.